 Q: What features should I look for in a 2.5Gbe switch?

 A: When selecting a 2.5GbE switch, consider the number of 2.5GbE RJ45 ports you need, whether you require Power over Ethernet (PoE) support for devices like IP cameras, if a managed or unmanaged model suits your technical comfort, and if a fanless design is important for quiet operation.
-Additionally, look for metal housing for durability and any SFP/SFP+ uplink ports for future scalability.
+Look for metal housing for durability and any SFP/SFP+ uplink ports for future scalability.

 Q: How does a 2.5Gbe switch improve NAS performance?